victorbrodsky/order-lab/README.md

 6. Use the address http://localhost/order/directory/admin/first-time-login-generation-init/ to generate the initial Administrator login.
 Then, log into the server's web page at with the user name "Administrator" and the password "1234567890”.
 To log in in the future, simply use the regular login page at http://localhost/order/.

-7. To populate the default values for various tables, first use the “Admin” dropdown menu after login in as an administrator.
-Select the “List Manager”.
-Near the bottom of the page under “Populate Lists”, click “Populate Country and City Lists”, and confirm.
-When complete, click “Populate All Lists With Default Values”.
+7. To populate the default values for various tables, first use the 'Admin' dropdown menu after login in as an administrator.
+Select the 'List Manager'.
+Near the bottom of the page under 'Populate Lists”, click 'Populate Country and City Lists”, and confirm.
+When complete, click 'Populate All Lists With Default Values”.

 8. For a live server, set the "Environment" variable's value to "live" in Admin->Site Settings->Platform Settings.
 For a development server set the "Environment" variable's value to "dev".
 For a test server set the "Environment" variable's value to "test".